Ximanz/PassListGenerator/README.md

 * SymbolVariation specifies whether to generate variants of the word by replacing certain characters with other alternatives.
 * CaseVariation specifies whether to generate variants of the word with combinations upper and lower casing.

-If CaseVariation is true then a second JSON file must also be specified as an argument, an example of this is also included, which looks like:
+If SymbolVariation is true then a second JSON file must also be specified as an argument, an example of this is also included, which looks like:
 ```
 {
 	"a": ["4", "@"],